- Big Picture learning is offered at Launceston Big Picture School and Hobart City High School.

 What qualification will I/my child gain from this?

-Through the program, students can get the International Big Picture Learning Credential (IBPLC).
+Through Big Picture, students can get the International Big Picture Learning Credential (IBPLC).

-This qualification can contribute to the attainment of the Tasmanian Certificate of Education (TCE).
+This credential can contribute to the attainment of the Tasmanian Certificate of Education (TCE).

 What does Big Picture Learning look like?